fyceu/SOC-Automation-Lab/2. Configuration/Configuration.md

-Before we can begin this lab, we will need to tweak a few configuration settings for our applications.
+Before we can begin this lab, we will need to tweak a few configuration settings of our services.
 ## Cassandra

 Change configuration file of cassandra